 SAAS trips are lead by our own faculty and staff.
 We believe this both enhances and leverages our ability to Know the Kid, and that the entire school community is enriched by the bonds of respect and trust that are developed between leaders and students, outside a classroom setting.

-All our staff members will have a minimum certification of First Aid and CPR, and many of our programs will include staff members with higher certifications, such as Wilderness First Responder or Wilderness First Aid.
+All our staff members will have a minimum certification of First Aid and CPR, and the majority of our programs will include staff members with higher certifications, such as Wilderness First Responder or Wilderness First Aid.

 Separate financial aid is made available to all Seattle Academy families for our outdoor and travel trips.
 One of the goals of the program is to provide all students who desire to participate, at least one school trip in both their middle and upper school careers, regardless of the financial circumstance.
-Information about how to access trip financial aid will be provided in accordance with our Fall communication of the year’s outdoor/travel offerings.
+Request for trip financial aid is provided in the trip sign up form.

 If more students sign-up for a trip than spots available, a waitlist will be created.
 Families will receive notification via email when a spot has opened and their student has been selected.
 Waitlist students will be selected at random.